Clothesline in Winter

 The fireless cooker is little more than a wicker basket, sized to accommodate a cooking pot.
 The basket is lined with a thickly insulated quilt, and the top is covered with a round pillow, sized to fit inside the basket lid.
 That’s it.
 Nothing more.
 Now, you bring your beans, your rice, your potatoes or stew to a boil on the stove in a lidded cook pot with only short handles, and then plop it into the fireless cooker for the rest of the cooking time.
 Come back in thirty minutes, and the rice is cooked.
 Come back in a few hours, and your beans are ready.

-It turns out the today’s Kenyan fireless cookers are nothing new.
+It turns out that today’s Kenyan fireless cookers are nothing new.
 Your great-great grandma knew about these things.
 She might have called them “hay boxes” – named for their ability to deliver hot food to field workers racing to bring in the hay while the weather held.
 Others were used by westward travelers who couldn’t take the time to look for firewood at the noon meal.

 Our friends in Kijabe swear by it today.
 So yesterday, I decided to test the idea.
 I boiled a pot of dried beans in a large saucepan on the stove, and then turned the fire off.
 In a larger pan, I lined the bottom with a few dish towels, and set the saucepan inside.
 I then wrapped the whole thing with a small throw-blanket.
 A couple hours later, I came back to check my “fireless beans.”
 Completely cooked!